-Ultimately, political strategies are about managing the conflict of interest: your power (resource) comes from representing the interests of others, whether they are individual voter demographics, special interests like domestic lobbies and foreign NGOs, or rival players, all of whom impose contradictory restrictions on how you can spend that power.
-The tension comes from maneuvering around these restrictions to maintain existing support while also expanding it.
+The challenge in political strategies comes from managing the conflict of interest: your power (resource) comes from representing the interests of others, whether they are individual voter demographics, special interests like domestic lobbies and foreign NGOs, or rival players, all of whom impose contradictory restrictions on how you can spend that power.
+The tension comes from maneuvering around these restrictions to maintain your legitimacy and power base while also expanding it.

 - Clout was a satirical browser-based MMO game where players assumed the role of members of a fictionalized US Congress proposing and voting on bills, while also engaging in Skullduggery (up to and including assassinations of other players) — thus, it can be seen as an thematic precursor to The Partisans.
 Each player belonged to one of five parties (Conservative, Libertarian, Liberal, Socialist, or Green), which determined their overall voting priorities.
 Players also had a Constituent Support score, which determined whether they were re-elected (remained in the game) at the end of every Real Life month and could be raised by voting with the party, lowered by voting against it, and lowered drastically by having their Skullduggery exposed by other players.
 The game had two types of political capital: money was used to buy bonus items and fund Subterfuge operations (including Skullduggery), while clout was used to propose bills and to vote for and against it.
 Clout was apparently shut down in 2017, with no known plans to bring it back.